 Loss treatments will depend on the individual and the cause.
 Common treatments include removing impacted earwax, surgical procedures that remove blockages or insert tubes that help the ears drain fluid, hearing aids that amplify sound and hearing implants that give patients the sense of sound.

 Most adults wait an average of seven years before seeking help for their hearing issues; however, many studies have shown that untreated loss leads to several other problems.
 If left untreated, hearing loss can lead to social withdrawal, depression and declining brain health.

-Please contact our office at (717) 728-9700 to schedule an appointment if you or someone you care for is experiencing hearing loss.
+Please contact our office at (717) 728-9700 to schedule an appointment for an ENT consultation if you or someone you care for is experiencing hearing loss.